ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ```

 Now `f1` and `f2` no longer need to do any validation testing on `Stars`, because it is impossible to create an invalid `Stars` object.
+Note that you can still take a `Stars` and modify it so it becomes invalid; we shall address this in the next chapter.

 ### Initializers